 While most other credit cards evolved from bank and corporate travel services, Discover's retail roots ground the company in a tradition of customer service.
 Just as retailers offer discounts to attract new customers, Discover's founders at Sears brainstormed a rebate that would share some of the merchant processing fees with their most loyal cardholders.
 Instead of offering just another in a growing crowd of zero percent credit cards, the new Discover Card would actually return a percentage of every purchase as cash.

 The "Cashback Bonus" was born, disrupting a marketplace in which Visa and MasterCard accounts offered mostly identical features and fees.
 Over the years, Discover replaced its Platinum card with the Discover More Card, which had served as the entry level account for most new cardholders.
 And now Discover's new flagship card, the Discover it, aims to "change the way people think about credit cards."
 The card offers a full 1 percent cash back on your purchases.
-In addition, Discover lets you enroll in quarterly promotions that can offer you cash back rewards of up to 5 percent on up to the quarterly cap, currently at $1,500, in purchases made in a rotating series of feature categories.
+In addition, Discover offers you quarterly promotions, that you need to enroll in each quarter, that can offer you cash back rewards of up to 5 percent on up to the quarterly cap, currently at $1,500, in purchases made in a rotating series of feature categories.
 The amount of the quarterly cap may change.

 Discover it features

-The Discover it card has no annual fee, no overlimit fee, no foreign transaction fee and no pay-by-phone fee.
-There is also no fee on your first late payment.
-In addition, Discover won't increase your APR for paying late.* You can also choose your own due date.
+The Discover it card has no annual fee, no overlimit fee and no foreign transaction fee.
+There is also no fee on your first late payment, in addition, Discover won't increase your APR for paying late.* You can also choose your own due date.
 And should you need assistance, you can call and speak with a real person at a U.S.-based service center.
 Discover also offers a low introductory APR on purchase and balance transfers.
-There is, however, a 3 percent balance transfer fee.
+There is, however, a 3 percent balance transfer fee for each transferred balance.